Free UX Testing and Design Feedback places

 Usability Testing Exchange

-Reddit is a place where about 30 million people meet online and talk about different stuff.
+Reddit is a place where about 30 million people meet online and talk about different things.
 At Reddit, there are sub-communities, called "subreddits", some of them about design and UX feedback:

 - /r/design_critiques — Post a topic and get feedback about your design.